 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 One of the greatest lessons I have learned as a practicing therapist in Canada is that people are free to make decisions about how healthy they want to be.
-Even if a person is suffering with severe symptoms that could be reduced if an earnest effort was made to learn how to make changes, that person still has the right to choose if the effort is worth it or not.
-As long as there is any apparent benefit at all to remaining unwell – even if that benefit is very temporary or short-lived – the choice remains to invest (or not invest) in learning something new.
+Even if a person is suffering from severe symptoms that could be reduced if an earnest effort was made to learn how to make changes, that person still has the right to choose if the effort is worth it or not.
+As long as there is any apparent benefit for remaining unwell – even if that benefit is very temporary or short-lived – you are faced with a choice to invest or not invest in learning something new.

-For instance, in conditions like Borderline Personality Disorder (BPD), it can be hard to break the pattern of impulsive reacting to emotions and then experiencing all the conflict and drama, and other harmful coping that tends to follow the reacting.
-Facing and understanding challenging emotions such as shame, rejection, and worthlessness can be a daunting task that requires a relentless determination, and this alone makes it understandable that people might look for reasons to give up on the BPD learning process.
-Truthfully it is hard to master BPD, and I suppose that’s why some choose to persist and some do not.
+For instance, in conditions like Borderline Personality Disorder (BPD), it can be hard to break the pattern of impulsive reacting to emotions plus all the conflict, drama, and other harmful coping that tends to follow the reacting.
+Facing and understanding challenging feelings such as shame, rejection, and worthlessness can be a daunting task that requires a relentless determination, and this alone makes it understandable that people might look for reasons to give up on the BPD learning process.
+Truthfully it is hard to master BPD, and I suppose that’s why some choose to persist, and some do not.

 Life is already challenging, not to mention being faced with learning to recondition thoughts, emotions, and behaviours.
 When a mental health issue like BPD overlays every other aspect of life, a higher degree of willingness to persevere is required.
 This willingness is not easy to muster, but it can be found.